ASACookCodes/Foulbrood/README.md

 Foulbrood is a Python tool to visualise the spread of European Foulbrood disease in honeybees in the UK.

 European Foulbrood data and recorded incidents are available on "BeeBase" (https://www.nationalbeeunit.com) a website that tracks reports of the disease.
 However, the interactive map is not particularly useful and difficult to immediately see the affected regions.
 (NOTE: IN A BIZARRE TWIST OF FATE, THE NIGHT OF 22/03/2022 THE WEBSITE https://www.nationalbeeunit.com UNDERWENT A COMPLETE OVERHAUL.
 The maps are no longer accessible, and are apparently "in preparation" according to https://www.nationalbeeunit.com/diseases-and-pests/reports-charts-and-maps/.)
+All the more reason to make this tool now!

 The data on BeeBase shows Ordnance Survey Grid Reference (10km squares) and how many incidents there are for that area.
 Foulbrood is therefore designed to:
 - scrape this data from the website by year for the last 5 years (note that there is no disease data for 2023 thus far).
 Good news for bees.
 - parse it to obtain the OS References as a dataframe using Pandas